MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Remarks

-A type `reverse_iterator` can be used to modify the value of a character and is used to iterate through a string_view in reverse.
+A type `reverse_iterator` can be used to modify the value of a character and is used to iterate in reverse.

 ### Example